CDThomas/workout-app/notes.md

 - [ ] animate search on the exercise list? eh?
 - [ ] add authentication
   - [Knock](https://github.com/nsarno/knock) looks like a good start.
 Can roll my own later if I want.
-- [ ] user can create routines
-  - [ ] add routines and sets to db/models
-  - [ ] click exercise on left to add to sets on right
-  - [ ] drag and drop sets to change order
 - [ ] user can view routines they have created
 - [ ] user can edit routines
 - [ ] add images to exercises